Constructing Approximately Diagonal Quantum Gates: Deriving Necessary Values for Convergence

-\begin{example} One interesting observation is that it appears ${M}_{m}$ contains ${M}_{n}$ in a nested sub-block fashion for $m>n$.
-Inverting the matrix $M_n$ is the main goal to solve the matrix system, and it helps to have an example to see the patterns.
-Computationally inverting ${M}_{10}$ yields
+for $j,m\geq 1$.
+All other elements of the matrix are 0. \end{defn} Here is an explicit calculation of $M_n$ for a higher order, also including its inverse. \begin{example} One interesting observation is that ${M}_{m}$ contains ${M}_{n}$ as a nested sub-block for $m>n$.
+We will solve the matrix system by finding the inverse matrix $M_n^{-1}$, and it helps to have an example to see the patterns in the entries.
+Explicitly calculating $M_{10}$ yields the matrix